Frequently Asked Questions

 Can I still accept the Conditional Offer if I have 9 valid points or more on my driving licence?

 No, a Conditional Offer of Fixed Penalty cannot be accepted and the matter will have to be dealt with in Court.
 If your licence has been endorsed with 9 or more points within the last THREE YEARS you are liable to be disqualified from driving and cannot use the fixed penalty procedure.
-Contact this office by post immediately – arrangements will be made for the matter to proceed to court.
+Contact this office immediately – arrangements will be made for the matter to proceed to court.

 I want to accept the Conditional Offer but cannot find my driving licence; can I send the payment only?